Discontinuity-aware KAN-based physics-informed neural networks: Methodology

 where $\bm{\Phi}_{l}=\{\phi_{q,p}^{l}(\bm{x})\}$ represents the function matrix of the $l$-th layer (parameterized by B-splines), with $q$ and $p$ indexing the output and input, respectively, and $\circ$ denotes the composition of functions, indicating that the output of one function is used as the input of another.
 Studies have demonstrated that much smaller KAN can achieve comparable or better accuracy than larger MLP in PDE solving.
 Therefore, KAN-based methods can reduce the number of network parameters and improve real-time computational efficiency \cite{liu2024kan}.

-However, KAN faces a challenge similar to that of conventional MLP frameworks in modeling discontinuous features of PDE solutions due to its continuity assumption.
-To mitigate this issue, we design the DKAN architecture for automatic discontinuity approximation as follows:
+However, KAN shares the limitations of the conventional MLP in modeling discontinuous features due to its continuity assumption.
+Although it has been theoretically demonstrated that the Kolmogorov theory exhibits the potential to represent discontinuous functions \cite{ismayilova2024kolmogorov}, practical algorithms to bridge this gap have not yet been developed.
+DKAN is then designed as a numerical implementation of this theory for automatic discontinuity approximation:

 where $\bm{\Psi}_{l}=\{\psi_{q,p}^{l}(\bm{x})\}$ denotes the learnable discontinuous-aware activation function matrix of the $l$-th layer, with $q$ and $p$ indexing the output and input, respectively.
-This activation function consists of Dynamic Tanh (DyT) \cite{zhu2025transformers} and parameterized B-spline basis functions \cite{liu2024kan}, as shown in Fig. \ref{fig: DKAN}, and is defined as:
+This activation function consists of Dynamic Tanh (DyT) \cite{zhu2025transformers} and parameterized B-spline basis functions \cite{liu2024kan}, enabling accurate approximation of continuous or discontinuities, as shown in Fig. \ref{fig: DKAN}, and is defined as: